 The Board's key responsibilities include establishing the annual budget, planning and goal-setting for the division, evaluating the superintendent and setting priorities that meet students' needs and reflect the community's wishes.

 The Board governs in accordance with the School Act, the provincial legislation through which the Government of Alberta delegates authority for the governance of education to locally elected boards.

 According to Palliser's policy on the role of the Board, the Board is charged with the responsibility of providing, for its students and their parents, an education system organized and operated in their best interests.
 It exercises this responsibility through setting of local educational policy and the wise use of resources.
-The role of the trustee is outlined in Board Policy 3.

 For more information on the role of school boards, the Alberta Education website may be a useful reference.